Related ServicesPatents Litigation Assignments and Licensing

 Therefore, in some cases it may be better to make direct national filings in a few countries of interest, or use a combination of the national and European routes, depending on the type of patent being filed.
 Preparations for this decision must be made early, since direct national applications via the PCT route are not possible in some countries which require the use of the EPC system (the relevant countries are Belgium, Cyprus, France, Greece, Ireland, Italy, Lithuania, Latvia, Monaco, Malta, the Netherlands and Slovenia).
 Therefore, if (for example) a direct French application is required, this must be filed at the 12-month convention deadline, at the same time as any PCT application.

-After the end of the transitional period, it will no longer be possible to opt out of the UPC jurisdiction for national validations of European patents.
+After the end of the transitional period (April 2030), it will no longer be possible to opt European patents out of the UPC.
 So, in due course, if a stand-alone national right is desired, the only way to achieve this will be by direct national filings.
 Therefore, this decision will become increasingly important as the first years pass from the start of the UPC system.

 Therefore, there may be flexibility in prosecution and litigation strategies in due course, if required.
 In such scenarios, care would be needed to avoid problems arising from allegations of double patenting, and the options would have to be assessed on a case-by-case basis.